The Flight of the Hummingbird

 He remembered the sheet of paper they'd found in the cottage above, the sheet of paper that the wizard had not had time to encrypt.
 At last the offering was accepted, he'd written, and the Eminence descended from the ivory throne to take it.
 He wondered what had made this offering different from any of the others and found himself taking a couple of steps forward to get a better look.
 He nodded, realising that he should have guessed.
 The skeleton was that of a young human child.

-The thought sent a surge of joy through him that prompted him to raise his eyes, to gaze upon the being whose aeon long slumber the nameless wizard had ended, the being to whom he was pledging his heart and his soul.
-He raised his eyes slowly and reverently, ready to cover them again if the Eminence showed the least sign of displeasure.
+The thought sent a surge of joy through him that prompted him to raise his eyes, to gaze upon the being whose aeon long slumber the nameless wizard had ended.
+The being to whom he was pledging his heart and his soul.
+He raised his eyes slowly and reverently, ready to cover them again if The Eminence showed the least sign of displeasure.

-What madness, what affrontery had prompted him to come here, into its very presence?
-What arrogance to think that he was worthy of a personal audience!
-And how would that arrogance be punished?
 Sudden terror filled him, fear that he had angered it with his presumption, and he threw himself to the ground, prostrating and abasing himself in an attempt to regain its favour.
 "Forgive me!" he begged, tears of misery and despair springing to his eyes.
 "Oh please, master, forgive me, I beg of you!"
-He writhed and moaned on the ground, while the creature squatting on the massive ivory throne gazed down upon its five new worshippers with unblinking, emotionless eyes.